Division of Social Sciences & History

 African Colonization and Liberia

 Top Hat’s Interactive Reader: Sources in U.S. History, Volume II.
 Toronto, ON: Top Hat.
-2018. (co-edited with Sara K. Eskridge)
+2018. (with Sara K. Eskridge)

 U.S. History: A Top Hat Interactive Textbook.
 Toronto, ON: Top Hat.
 2016. (with Sara K. Eskridge)

-Skin Color and Social Practice: The Problem of Race and Class in the Atlantic South, 1718-1865 (forthcoming, scheduled for summer 2018)
+Skin Color and Social Practice: The Problem of Race and Class in the Atlantic South, 1718-1865 (forthcoming)

 French Connections: Cultural Mobility in North America and the Atlantic World.
 Baton Rouge: Louisiana State University Press. (co-edited with Robert Englebert; Under Contract)